Zarxrax/Cutie-Roto/README.md

 - Downloadable package for windows users
 - Launcher to select a video file to work on
 - New export video dialog
+- Zoomed minimap inspired from [XMem](https://github.com/hkchengrex/XMem)
 - Ability to import black and white mattes as a mask
 - Simplified interface

 ### Roadmap (planned features):
-- Re-Implement brush tool and zoomed view from [XMem](https://github.com/hkchengrex/XMem).
+- Re-Implement brush tool from [XMem](https://github.com/hkchengrex/XMem)
 - Investigate implementing a matting model for edge refinement
 - Re-train all models for anime content (original models will also be kept)